Cucumber Salad

 - 2 large English cucumbers, sliced thin

-- 1 medium red onion, sliced thin
+- 1 medium red onion, sliced into thin half-moons

 Instructions